frizb/FirmwareReverseEngineering/IdentifyingCompressionAlgorithms.md

 ```

 ## Tar
-Header of a tar file is 257 bytes, then is padded with NUL bytes to make it fill a 512 byte record.
+Header of a tar file is 257 bytes and usally contains a filename, then is padded with NUL bytes to make it fill a 512 byte record.
 There is no "magic number" in the header, for file identification.

 |Offset   |  Field size  |   Field|